-The Internal Rules form part of this Rulebook and may only be amended in accordance with the procedures set out in sections 3 and 4 of the Internal Rules.
+The Internal Rules form part of this Rulebook and may only be amended in accordance with the procedures set out in section 3 of the Internal Rules.

-The Internal Rules shall be binding on Participants in accordance with section 1.5 and 5.2 of the Rulebook.
+The Internal Rules shall be binding on Participants in accordance with section 1.4 and 5.2 of the Rulebook.